Isabella of England, Countess of Bedford: Early years

 Isabella was Edward and Philippa's second child, and eldest daughter.
 Named after her paternal grandmother, Isabella of France, Isabella is believed to have been her father's favourite daughter, but less close to her mother.

 Born at Woodstock Palace, in Oxfordshire, on 16 June 1332, she was a baby who was much pampered by her doting parents.
 She slept in a gilded cradle lined with taffeta and covered with a fur blanket.
 Her gowns were of imported Italian silk, embroidered with jewels and fur-lined.
-Isabella had, along with her siblings, a household of servants which included a personal chaplain, musicians, a noble governor and governess, and three ladies-in-waiting as well as a staff of grooms, esquires, clerks, butlers, cooks, and other attendants.
+Isabella had, along with her siblings, a household of servants which included a personal chaplain, musicians, a noble governor and governess, and three personal ladies-in-waiting as well as a staff of grooms, esquires, clerks, butlers, cooks, and other attendants.
+The household was headed by Isabella de la Mote, chief maistresce of the king’s children.

 As a child, Isabella was sent to the household of William and Elizabeth St Omer, which also included Isabella's older brother Edward and younger sister Joan.
+Isabella travelled on important occasions, such as when she and Joan celebrated the feast of St John the Evangelist in the royal chapel at the Tower of London on 27 December 1340.
+In February and March 1341, Isabella and her siblings went to King’s Langley to visit their mother.